leduylamstudio/Master-Boot-Device/README.md

 📂 SD Card File Structure
 For the device to function correctly, your SD card must be formatted to FAT32 and contain:

- 1.config.json: Stores your device name (Master Boot Device-v116) and theme colors.
+ 1. config.json: Stores your device name (Master Boot Device-v116) and theme colors.

- 2.Update.txt: The "BadUSB" payload script (Ducky Script format).
+ 2. Update.txt: The "BadUSB" payload script (Ducky Script format).

 __________________________________________________________________________________
 🚀 1.
 Arduino IDE Setup